-I specialize in car accident cases.
+I focus exclusively on car accident cases.
 I believe that an attorney should add value to your case, not just evaluate the value of your case.
 One of the most important ways an attorney can add value is in minimizing the time to completion.
-With the right attorney, your case can take half the time or even one-third the time it would otherwise take.
+With the right attorney, your case can take less than half the time or even one-third the time it would otherwise take.

-Working closely together, we can remove unnecessary treatments that would otherwise not only hinder your cases' financial value, but also unnecessarily lengthen the time to completion.
-Removing unnecessary treatments also minimizes insurance defense tactics which often aim to prove that the treatments received were unnecessary in order to damage a case's crediblity.
+Working closely together, we can remove unnecessary treatments that only hinder your cases' financial value, add unnecessary agony in terms of medical treatments and unnecessarily lengthen the time to completion.
+Removing unnecessary treatments has the additional benefit of minimizing insurance defense tactics which aim to damage a case's credibility.

-The competitive advantage gained in working with me are speed to completion and higher net amounts from fewer wasted treatments.
+The competitive advantage gained in working with me is speed to completion.
 I have finished surgery cases within 5 months.
 Though the time to completion cannot be guaranteed and will vary from person to person, it can be expedited in every single case...and it can be expedited tremendously.
-Thus, the case can be accelerated, while at the same time removing insurance defense tactics.
-As a result, several results happen at the same time:

 William Providence is both insightful and analytical at advising clients on accident cases.
 We have worked together on several high profile accident cases and achieved great results for our clients.
 I strongly endorse this lawyer.

 Relationship: Worked for lawyer